syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/grid/EJ2_ASP.MVC/selection/cell-selection.md

 To achieve multiple cell selection, you can use the `selectCells` method.
 This method allows you to select a collection of cells based on their row and column indexes.

-In the following example, it demonstrates how to select multiple cells in the Grid by calling the `selectCells` method within the button click event and passing an collection of row and column indexes as arguments.
+In the following example, it demonstrates how to select multiple cells in the Grid by calling the `selectCells` method within the button `onclick` event and passing an collection of row and column indexes as arguments.

 {% tabs %}
 {% highlight cshtml tabtitle="CSHTML" %}